 - The type of reasonable adjustment or special consideration required,

 - nature of, and rationale for, the request, and

 - supporting information/evidence (e.g. medical evidence or a statement from the invigilator or any other appropriate information).

-Learners can, in exceptional circumstances, make requests directly to us by phoning our Regulatory Department (RD) or emailing them at firstname.lastname@example.org.
+Only in exceptional circumstances can learners make requests directly to us by phoning our Quality Department (QD) or emailing them at firstname.lastname@example.org.

 Requests for reasonable adjustments should be submitted no later than 10 weeks before the assessment (except for British/Irish Sign Language and audio format which must be applied for no later than 15 weeks before the assessment).